williampsena/nuxt-phaser/README.md

 # Nuxt Phaser

-This plugin empower your game using nuxt.
+This plugin empowers your game using Nuxt.

 # Why Vue and Nuxt?